vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I then put it back in the freezer, then took it out again at 2:40 PM for another round of application.
 I put it back in the freezer around 2:50 PM.

+I took the ice pack out for the third time at 3:05 PM, shortly after my second gauze change.